BioticPixels/rwgrayprojects.com-Mirror/maps/index.md

 ## Notes to Fuller's World Maps

 Because of the amount of information I have accumulated on Fuller's world maps, particularly the icosahedron based map, I have divide the information into many different parts.
-But first, here is an example of Fuller's Icosahedron based world map (sometime refereed to as the Dymaxion(TM) map.)
+But first, here is an example of Fuller's Icosahedron based world map (sometime refereed to as the Dymaxion<sup>TM</sup> map.)

 ![](./images/fmap1.gif)

-The word Dymaxion and the Fuller Projection Dymaxion^TM Map design are trademarks of the Buckminster Fuller Institute, Santa Barbara, California, (c) 1938, 1967 & 1992.
+The word Dymaxion and the Fuller Projection Dymaxion<sup>TM</sup> Map design are trademarks of the Buckminster Fuller Institute, Santa Barbara, California, (c) 1938, 1967 & 1992.
 All rights reserved.
 You can contact the BFI at [bfi@aol.com](mailto:bfi@aol.com).

 I have published 2 papers on Fuller's maps.
 The references are: